ZM4G glow logo

 However, like all software, Logger32 is not totally free of issues.
 Here are the snags that bother me the most - a mix of what I consider design flaws, bugs and things it just doesn’t do, in decreasing priority order at least as far as I’m concerned (your priorities probably differ):

-8. The process for changing the layout and content of the logbook window does not follow the Windows conventions.
+3. The process for changing the layout and content of the logbook window also does not follow the Windows conventions.
 Instead of simply being able to drag columns around on the screen and hide/reveal them, we have to enter a separate configuration screen, then carefully drag the relevant fields into the right sequence while avoiding crossing other items already shown.
 This is not unlike threading a needle with the mouse, tricky enough for this able -bodied computer user but must be next to impossible for physically-handicapped hams.
 On the upside, it’s an infrequent set-and-forget operation and the screen layout settings are retained through program updates.

 Back to quick links